Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 As an example for the BVB solution, we choose the one of a significantly deformed, i.e., close to threshold, BVB excitation [Fig.~\ref{fig_5}$(\rm{c_2})$-$(\rm{e_2})$].
-Notice that the bright soliton hosted in the $m_F=\pm 1$ spin-components dominates the configuration for $q=0.2$.
-Perturbing this state with the eigenvector associated with the single ---in this case--- AM pair, leads to a BVB entity significantly tilted along the two spatial directions with the bright soliton featuring also a slight shift along the $x$ axis.
-Snapshots during the spatiotemporal evolution of this perturbed entity are provided in Fig.~\ref{fig_5a}$(\rm{a_1})-(\rm{c_5})$.
+It turns out that, the bright soliton hosted in the $m_F=\pm 1$ spin-components dominates the configuration for $q=0.2$.
+This bright dominated entity is additionally found to be significantly broadened.
+Its width becomes comparable to the size of the background cloud, suggesting that the BVB character of this solution is lost.
+Perturbing this state with the eigenvector associated with the single ---in this case--- AM pair, leads to a two {\it lobe} asymmetric density difference resembling a 2p orbital for all three hyperfine states.
+The two {\it lobes} are oriented along the diagonal but experience an asymmetry, with $\Delta \Psi_{\pm 1}(x,y)<0$ for $x=-y$ and $\Delta \Psi_{0}(x,y)>0$, along the anti-diagonal.
+Featuring in this way, a similar yet inverted behavior to the one found for FM VBVs but also to FM $S=2$ BVB spinors (Appendix~\ref{sec:appendix}) when perturbed by Snapshots during the spatiotemporal evolution of this perturbed entity are provided in Fig.~\ref{fig_5a}$(\rm{a_1})-(\rm{c_5})$.
 As expected, the precessional motion of the entire BVB structure is observed from the initial stages of the dynamics, with the bright soliton $m_F=\pm 1$ components remaining trapped in the course of the evolution around the vortex core, see Fig.~\ref{fig_5a}$(\rm{a_1})-(\rm{c_5})$.
-For comparison here, in the bottom panels of Fig.~\ref{fig_5a}$(\rm{d_1})-(\rm{f_5})$, a perturbed VBV excitation via the eigenvector of $AM_3$ is presented for $q=-1.0$.
+For comparison, in the bottom panels of Fig.~\ref{fig_5a}$(\rm{d_1})-(\rm{f_5})$, a perturbed VBV excitation via the eigenvector of $AM_3$ is presented for $q=-1.0$.
 Two key findings are worth commenting here.
 The one concerns the fact that even though the amplitude of the perturbation for both structures is the same, the precession of the VBV excitation is not as pronounced as the one observed for the deformed BVB solution.
 However, and even more importantly irregular precession is featured by the VBV structure with the two vortices being out-of-phase throughout their motion.
 This is an outcome that has a drastic effect also on the bright soliton which, contrary to the BVB state, now remains unaffected.